Promotion of Workplace Health and Safety

-In 2018, there were two accidents that required time off from work across the plants and research laboratories of Kyowa Kirin, Kyowa Medex, Kyowa Hakko Bio and Kyowa Pharma Chemical.
-The accident frequency rate*1 was 0.36 and the accident severity rate*2 was 0.011.
+In 2019, there was a one accident that required time off from work across the all location of Kyowa Kirin.
+The accident frequency rate*1 was 0.13 and the accident severity rate*2 was 0.0062.
 We strive to prevent recurrence by sharing across the Group case examples of accidents that required no time off from work and close calls.

 - *1:Accident frequency rate: The number of fatal and lost time accidents per million working hours

 - *2:Accident severity rate: The number of lost days per 1,000 working hours

-- *3:For the domestic plants and research laboratories of Kyowa Kirin, Kyowa Medex (excluded in 2018 due to deconsolidation), Kyowa Hakko Bio and Kyowa Pharma Chemical are covered until 2018.
+- *3:The plants and research laboratories in Japan of Kyowa Kirin, Kyowa Medex (excluded in 2018 due to deconsolidation), Kyowa Hakko Bio and Kyowa Pharma Chemical are covered until 2018.
 In 2019, all locations of Kyowa Kirin are covered.